Coronavirus latest: Spain declares state of emergency | DW | 14.03.2020

-The government says residents can only leave their homes to go to work and buy food as part of measures to control the spread of COVID-19.
+The Spanish government has declared a state of emergency and is preparing a lockdown to curb the spread of COVID-19.
 Spain now has more than 5,000 infections.
 Follow DW for the latest.

 Read more: What you need to know about the coronavirus